harinathvutla/TimeTables-Play/README.md

 ## Inspiration

-This app is inspired from the youtube video by maths professor "Burkard Polster" at Monash University in Melbourne, Australia [Mathologer](https://www.youtube.com/watch?v=qhbuKbxJsk8&t=185s)
+This app is inspired from the youtube video [Mathologer](https://www.youtube.com/watch?v=qhbuKbxJsk8&t=185s) by maths professor "Burkard Polster" at Monash University in Melbourne, Australia.

 ## Concept of the App